 Physics

-The Department of Physics offers Master of Arts (AM) and Doctor of Philosophy (PhD) programs in physics.
+The Department of Physics offers Master of Arts (MA) and Doctor of Philosophy (PhD) programs in physics.
 Research in this department covers a wide area of experimental and theoretical physics and benefits from close contacts with nuclear and inorganic chemists in the Department of Chemistry; planetary scientists in the Department of Earth, Environmental, and Planetary Sciences; applied scientists in the McKelvey School of Engineering and the Institute of Materials Science & Engineering; and biological scientists both on the Danforth Campus and at the School of Medicine.
 The department is a major participant in the McDonnell Center for the Space Sciences, the Institute of Materials Science & Engineering, and the Center for Quantum Leaps.

 Experimental research areas include the following: